ericjohannes/mailchimpToZephr/README.md

 1. Set one for "profile" changes and for the url use `<ip of server app is on><route from .env>profile`.
 2. Set second for "unsubsribe" events and for the url use `<ip of server app is on><route from .env>unsubscribe`.

-[See here](https://mailchimp.com/developer/marketing/guides/sync-audience-data-webhooks/) for more info on webhooks.
+[See here](https://mailchimp.com/developer/marketing/guides/sync-audience-data-webhooks/) for more info on Mailchimp webhooks.

 # Other scripts
 * `testApp.js` just logs all requests to it.
 Useful for testing server settings to make sure your port is open.